ZijingPeng/DXR-Hybrid-Rendering/README.md

 Another SVGF-based filter is applied for denoising the result.

 We also tried to improve the performance by launching a quarter ray per pixel.
 In our test scene, when the camera is static, the filtered results of 1 spp reflection and 1/4 spp reflection are similar.
 When the camera is moving fast, the filtered result of quarter resolution reflection is more noisy than the other.
 However, after applying the quarter resolution reflection, our improvement hugely improved.
-We'll discuss the improvement at the next section.
+The performance is improved from 2.01 ms/frame to 0.72 ms/frame based on our profiling of Pica Pica scene (DXR on NVIDIA Tesla T4, Intel Xeon Platinum 8259CL @ 2.50GHz 16GB).

 | Reflection (1/4 spp)      | Reflection with filter (1/4 spp)   |
 | ------------------------- | ---------------------------------- |